workerholic/workerholic.github.io/_includes/story.md

 - **reliability**: a BJP should be able to handle errors gracefully and be resilient in case of a crash
 - **efficiency:** a BJP should perform the jobs that it is handed in a timely manner so that it does not get a constantly increasing backlog of jobs
 - **scalability**: a BJP should scale in the context of a distributed system
-- **reporting**: a BJP should track statistics about jobs, errors and other related information for better decision making
+- **reporting**: a BJP should track statistics about jobs, errors and other related information so the user can make better decisions about its background job system

 **Additional Features:**

-- **configurability**: a BJP should be configurable in order to allow developers to tweak options so that the BJP can best fit their own application's requirements
+- **configurability**: a BJP should be configurable in order to allow its users to configure the available options to best fit their own application's requirements
-- **ease of use**: a BJP should be simple to use out-of-the-box and, if written in Ruby, integrate with rails
+- **ease of use**: a BJP should be simple to use out-of-the-box and, if written in Ruby, integrate with Rails

 # Introducing Workerholic: Overall Architecture

+{: .center}
 ![Workerholic Overvall Architecture](/img/workerholic_overall_architecture.png)

 Above is a diagram of the overall architecture of our BJP, Workerholic.

 - On the left is a stack of instances of a web application, each including Workerholic.
 Jobs are defined and enqueued in these web application instances.
 - In order for the jobs to be enqueued, they are first serialized and then stored in Redis, by being pushed inside Redis' List data structure, serving as `Job Queues`.
 - On the right, Workerholic workers poll from the job queues and, if there are any jobs to be done, process the jobs using the `Job Processor` component of Workerholic.
 - Regardless of whether the job is completed successfully or not, we store the job back in Redis inside a data structure serving as `Stats` storage.
-We will then use to this statistical information to display background jobs related metrics on our web UI.
+We will then use this statistical information to display background jobs related metrics on our web UI.
 - If a job failed, we use the `Job Retry` component along with the `Job Scheduler` component in order to attempt to retry a job sometime in the future.
 To do so, a future timestamp is placed on the job, it is then stored into Redis inside a `Scheduled Jobs` sorted set (a Redis data structure that we will expand on later in this post).
 - The `Job Scheduler` will peek the sorted set and compare timestamps to see if there is a job due.
 If that's the case, the job will be enqueued into a Job Queue and the cycle continues.